dyra-12/cognitive-load-analysis/docs/ML_Insights.md

 - High-load behavior may vary across demographics.
 - LOUO folds have 3 test samples per user; variance can be higher per fold.
 - Some behavioral signatures may correlate with unmeasured traits.
+- Behavioral proxies may reflect emotional or motivational states in addition to cognitive load.

 ---